datalayer/examples/README.md

 This repository contains Jupyter notebook examples showcasing scenarios where [Datalayer Run](https://datalayer.run) proves highly beneficial.
 Datalayer Run allows you to **scale Jupyter Kernels from your local JupyterLab or CLI** to the cloud, providing the capability to run your code on powerful GPU(s) and CPU(s).
 Your **code** is **executed remotely**, leveraging cloud resources for enhanced performance and efficiency. 🚀

+The [Technical validation](#technical-validation) section delves into system checks and performance benchmarks to ensure optimal GPU and CPU utilization, while the [Use cases](#use-cases) section explores typical AI scenarios where scaling proves essential.

 💡 Note that you can use any notebook within Datalayer without requiring any code changes.
-These examples are just designed to showcase 'typical' use cases where scaling is essential.

 ## Getting Started